dylanwilson21/roony-governance/docs/API.md

 ### Agents

 #### GET /api/internal/agents
-List all agents for the organization.
+List all agents for the organization with spending controls.

 **Response:**
 ```json